xindzju/ETW-Samples/README.md

 ### Logman
 Logman.exe is a native Windows command-line utility, which is considered to be a Controller.
-* List all running trace sessions, must excuted from an elevated context
+* List all running event tracing sessions, must excuted from an elevated context
   ```
   logman query -ets
   ```